Building survival kits can be fun and they can save lives too. Or, they may fall short, right?

-Do we mind tactical or should we be a grey wolf?
+Do we mind tactical or should we be a grey man?

-Will we carry the survival kit or will it stow under the bed, in a closet or the trunk of your car?
+Will we carry the survival kit or will it stow under the bed, in a closet, or in the trunk of your car?

 Building Survival Kits – Tiny Ones Like The Famous Altoids Survival Tin